Borumba Pumped Hydro Energy Storage

 Once delivered, the Borumba Pumped Hydro Project will support Australia’s target to achieve net zero emissions by 2050, through powering up to two million Queensland homes with 2 GW of energy and 24 hours of storage capacity.

-Following SMEC’s delivery of the concept study in 2021, the Detailed Analytical Report is currently underway with engineering, environmental, geological, hydrological and commercial studies being completed to assess the feasibility of the scheme.
-In addition, SMEC is preparing the crucial front-end engineering design and detailed analysis of the environmental impacts, social impacts and mitigation as Owner’s Engineer to support further state government investment.
+Following SMEC’s delivery of the initial concept study in 2021, SMEC delivered the Detailed Analytical Report with engineering, environmental, geological, hydrological and commercial studies being completed to assess the feasibility of the scheme.
+In addition, SMEC later prepared the crucial front-end engineering design and detailed analysis of the environmental impacts, social impacts and mitigation as Owner’s Engineer to support further state government investment.

 Establishing early and effective community and stakeholder engagement is critical to a project’s success, helping to develop productive and positive relationships with all parties throughout the entire project lifecycle.